OSeMOSYS/OSeMOSYS/OSeMOSYS_manual/manual/Advanced functionalities.rst

 CPLEX is a commercial solver, more performing than the freely available GLPK solver for large problems.
 It is freely available for use by universities and in non-commercial projects.
 To run OSeMOSYS using CPLEX, you need to have CPLEX and Python installed on your PC.

 1. In order to use CPLEX, the OSeMOSYS model and data files first need to be combined into a single ‘.lp’ file.
-To do this, open the command prompt, select the GLPK folder containing the OSeMOSYS model and data files (see ... for basic command prompt functions and how to select folders) and use the following command:
-	**glpsol -m [OSeMOSYS model file] -d [Data file] --wlp [Input_Filename.lp]**
+To do this, open the command prompt, select the GLPK folder containing the OSeMOSYS model and data files (see ... for basic command prompt functions and how to select folders) and use the following command: **glpsol -m [OSeMOSYS model file] -d [Data file] --wlp [Input_Filename.lp]**

 2. After the .lp file is generated, close the command prompt window.
 Open CPLEX.
 Type *‘read C:\Input_Filepath\Input_Filename.lp’* and press Enter.
 The command will require from few second, up to minutes to be executed, depending on the size of the file to be read from the chosen filepath.

 3. After the file is read, type *‘optimize’* and press enter.
-CPLEX will run the problem and find an optimal solution (or give a message of infeasibility if no solution can be found).
+CPLEX will run the problem and find an optimal solution (or give a message of non-feasibility if no solution can be found).

 4. After the optimization is over, type *‘write C:\Output_Filepath\Output_Filename.sol’* and press Enter.
 The command will require from few second, up to minutes to be executed, depending on the size of the file to be written to the chosen filepath.
 When the solution file is written, close the CPLEX window.

 5. The solution file needs now to be sorted and reordered.
-For this, download from the OSeMOSYS website the **python sorting script** that was developed for this function and copy it in to the Python installation folder.
+For this, download from the OSeMOSYS website the `Python sorting script <http://www.osemosys.org/get-started.html>`_ (bottom page) that was developed for this function and copy it in to the Python installation folder.
 Usually, when Python is installed, the folder *‘C:\PythonXX\’* is chosen by default.
 For this step and the next two, the instructions will assume this as the folder.
 Please check what the path of the installation folder is in your case and use that in steps 5, 6 and 7 instead, if different.
 Copy in the same folder also the *Output_Filename.sol* generated in the steps before.

 6. Open the command prompt again.
-Select the directory *‘C:\PythonXX\’* and type:
+Select the directory *‘C:\PythonXX\’* and type: *python transform_31072013.py Output_Filename.sol Output_Filename.txt*.
-	**python transform_31072013.py Output_Filename.sol Output_Filename.txt.**

 The execution of the command may take from few seconds to minutes, depending on the size of the file.

-7. After the command is executed, type:
+7. After the command is executed, type: *‘sort/+1<C:\PythonXX\Output_Filepath\Output_Filename.txt>C:\PythonXX\Output_Filename_so rted.txt’*.
-	**‘sort/+1<C:\PythonXX\Output_Filepath\Output_Filename.txt>C:\PythonXX\Output_Filename_so rted.txt’**

 The file produced through the above process is available in the *‘C:\PythonXX\’* installation folder.
 The user may cut and paste it where she/he finds it convenient.
 It contains the results of the model run in a format that is easy to analyze, either directly or after copying into another platform such as MS Excel.